-As we had forecasted, the tiered pricing structure for mobile broadband touched the US shores with AT&T becoming the to be pricing plan based on consumer consumption.
+As we had forecasted, the tiered pricing structure for mobile broadband touched the US shores with AT&T becoming the iso operator to change its pricing plan based on consumer consumption.
 We will see the pricing evolve over the quarters as the US mobile ecosystem adjusts to the new realities and strategies for mobile data consumption.